Michelangela/docker-nodejs/README.md

 # docker-nodejs
-Sandbox for containerizing a Node.s application using React
+Sandbox for containerizing a Node.js application using React